TRAVEL GEAR CONTENT

 - What features do you need the bag to have?

 The answers to these questions can help narrow down the type and size of travel you need, as well as any specific features it should have to meet your travel needs.

 Our team here in AIY have been in search of the best travel bags.
-As a quick overview, listed below are a few of our top picks but for those that are keen to read our longer, indepth reviews, check out our honest reviews on the Osprey Farpoint and the Nomatic Travel Bag, and the Tropicfeel Backpacks.
+As a quick overview, listed below are a few of our top picks but for those that are keen to read our longer, indepth reviews, check out our honest reviews on the Osprey Farpoint, Nomatic Travel Bag, and the Tropicfeel Backpacks.
 We recently spent time testing a Level8 Road Runner 20 and love the overall look and organization that the bags bring to the table.

 Organizing Your Travel Gear

 When you’re on the go, staying organized can help relieve stress and anxiety.